-It’s almost a year since the Mac mini was updated.
+It’s more than a year since the Mac mini was updated.
 In October 2018 the Mac mini saw what Apple described as its “biggest update ever”.
 It was a big update and it had been a long time coming - four years to be exact.
-So, are we likely to have another long wait until Apple updates the Mac mini again or can we expect to see a new Mac mini in 2019?
+So, are we likely to have another long wait until Apple updates the Mac mini again or can we expect to see a new Mac mini in 2020?

 The above paints a picture of a year when not much really happened in terms of processor improvements, leaving Apple with no choice other than to ‘update’ its Macs in the most minor way possible.
 No doubt Apple would be blaming Intel who’s been having a few problems with its next generation of processors.